VFPT/.github/profile/README.md

 #### Copyright

-© 2022-2024, VFPT, Inc. VFPT, VFPT Studio, the VFPT logo, Ovra (Ovra Store, S.A.) and the Ovra logo are trademarks or registered trademarks of VFPT, Inc. in the European Union (UE) and elsewhere.
+© 2022-2025, VFPT, VFPT Studio, the VFPT logo and the Ovra logo are trademarks or registered trademarks of VFPT in the European Union (UE) and elsewhere.
 All rights reserved.